hmcts/sscs-ccd-definitions/README.md

 This will create a file called sscs-ccd.xlsx in the ./releases directory, which will be created if it doesn't exist.

-### Make changes to the spreadsheet
+#### 2. Make changes to the spreadsheet

 Make changes to the definition as you would normally.

-### Convert the spreadsheet back to JSON
+#### 3. Convert the spreadsheet back to JSON

-Put the spreadsheet, named sscs-ccd.xlsx into the data directory.
+Put the spreadsheet, named sscs-ccd.xlsx into the ./data directory and run the xlsx2json.sh script, i.e.

 ```
+cp ./releases/sscs-ccd.xlsx ./data/sscs-ccd.xlsx
 ../bin/xlsx2json.sh
 ```

-This will then regenerate the file in the data/sheets directory.
+This will then regenerate the files in the data/sheets directory.

-Then, use steps 2 and 3 above.